 A keen observer of the inner workings of Washington, D.C. for three decades, Tom Rosenstiel is one of the country’s most recognized thinkers on the intersection of media and politics and the future of journalism.

-Tom chose to make consultants his heroes rather than journalists, he says, because political novels are forward looking.
+Rosenstiel chose to make consultants his heroes rather than journalists, he says, because political novels are forward-looking.
 Unlike murder mysteries, which solve crimes that have already happened, the mystery in politics novels is typically a dangerous plan that has been set in motion and must be stopped.
 What’s more, the true story is is usually never fully made public.
-Journalists, Tom notes, are not in the business of keeping things secret; they don’t usually know things until after they’ve happened; and they rarely know the whole story.
+Journalists, Rosenstiel notes, are not in the business of keeping things secret; they don’t usually know things until after they’ve happened; and they rarely know the whole story.

-He was press critic at the Los Angeles Times for a decade, a Washington correspondent for The Times, a commentator on media for MSNBC, and chief congressional correspondent for Newsweek and a reporter for Jack Anderson's Washington Merry Go Round.
-He also worked at the Peninsula Times Tribune and the Country Almanac in his hometown in Woodside, California.
+He was a press critic at the Los Angeles Times for a decade, a Washington correspondent for The Times, a commentator on media for MSNBC and chief congressional correspondent for Newsweek and a reporter for Jack Anderson's Washington Merry Go Round.
+He also worked at the Peninsula Times Tribune and the Country Almanac in his hometown in Woodside, Calif.